Microstructure-Intelligent-Design/Applications/README.md

-# MInDes_release
+# MInDes Applications
-A repository for some ongoing or completed work developed based on the MInDes code package (https://github.com/hq5088028/MInDes).
+A repository for some ongoing or completed work developed based on the MInDes code package (https://github.com/Microstructure-Intelligent-Design/MInDes).

 Each version contains the executable file for linux systems (**MInDes**) and the executable file for 64-bit Windows systems (**MInDes.exe**).
 Please double-click directly for the use of **MInDes.exe** in WINDOWS SYSTEM or refer to the following steps to use the execution file **MInDes** in LINUX SYSTEM:
 **1. Check the execution file MInDes:**